Gum Disease Treatment – Boise, ID

 If gum disease is allowed to progress past the early stages, which occurs when plaque, bacteria, and calculus (tartar) collect in the deep pockets of the teeth, it might require a more advanced set of procedures known as scaling and root planing to be treated.
 This process involves numbing the soft gum tissue to ensure your comfort before we utilize special instruments to remove all of the plaque and tartar that has built up beneath the gum line.
 This deep cleaning can effectively halt the progression of the disease.

-Laser Periodontal Therapy
+Laser Periodontal Treatment

 At Southwest Dental Arts, we’re proud to utilize state-of-the-art technology to assist with periodontal therapy, including laser dentistry.
 The soft tissue laser allows us to remove infected portions of gum tissue from the mouth and encourages the growth of new, healthy tissues.
 This also assists with bacterial reduction and decontamination—and the best part is that it’s a safe, comfortable, and conservative process!
 There’s very minimal bleeding and swelling involved, and many patients feel so at ease during this process that local anesthesia is rarely required.